Are You Eating Excessive Salt? Be Wary of the Drastic Side Effects

 Might delay puberty

 According to one research conducted by the University of Wyoming, having too much salt might delay puberty in teens, which later could lead to behavioural and stress-related issues.
-It is better to consult your Dietitian, for making any changes in your diet or the consumption of salt in your daily diet.
+It is better to consult your Dietician, for making any changes in your diet or the consumption of salt in your daily diet.

 Important Disclaimer & Medical Policy